• Home

 For The Gingerbread Men Cookies:

 • Gluten-Free Flour - Any gluten-free flour blend will work perfectly.
-I always opt for gluten-free flours that are made with whole foods plant based ingredients.
-A majority of gluten-free flours are full of starches and do not retain their fiber content.
+I always opt for gluten-free flours that are made with whole foods plant plant-based ingredients.

 • Coconut Sugar - Coconut sugar is a great natural sweetener.
 It contains more nutrients such as iron, zinc, calcium, and potassium.
 Coconut sugar also contains the soluble fiber inulin which helps to lesses blood sugar spikes.